Our Mission + History

 Representation Matters

-We have established outreach and relationship-building efforts with the residents of Lawrence to ensure that our community is represented within our programming and has the power to influence our work.
+Essex Art Center fosters contemporary art practices in Greater Lawrence.
+We recognize that we must continue to increase diversity and equity within our organization to do so effectively.
+We work to attract and retain staff, board members, teachers, and volunteers who reflect the communities we serve.
+We have established outreach and relationship-building efforts with Lawrence residents to ensure that our community is represented within our programming and has the power to influence our work.

-We believe that:
+We believe

 The equity and inclusion practices at Essex Art Center foster an environment where staff, students, artists, and volunteers are engaged, valued, and encouraged to collaborate, generate ideas, and contribute at their highest level.
 We are passionate about our mission and know that our ability to achieve it begins with engaging our community.